4 Personal Ways of Showing Sympathy

 Offering to take care of simple things around the house is another easy way in which you can help.
 When planning a funeral, contacting loved ones and taking care of dozens of other little things, it’s easy for those dealing with the loss of a loved one to have little time to handle regular tasks.
 You can offer to pick the kids up from school or drop them off in the morning, to come over and make dinner at night or to transport loved ones flying into a local airport.
 Even volunteering to do the smallest things can help.

 Whether you live on the opposite side of the state, in another state or around the world, you may not have the chance to attend the funeral yourself or even come back to town.
-Sending flowers through a Sydney florist or another flower shop is a simple way to express yourself and to let that person know that you care.
-The florist can help you pick the best flowers or arrangements to send.
+Sending flowers through a florist or another flower shop is a simple way to express yourself and to let that person know that you care.
+The florist can help you pick the best flowers or arrangement to send.
 You might select a simple bouquet of flowers to send to the funeral home or a more elaborate arrangement to send to that individual’s home.
 Living plants serve as a constant reminder that you care.

 Mail a Special Note